WendaGu/ellipse-generator/README.md

 # ellipse-generator
-Scripts and tools written for my Masterarbeit.
+Scripts and tools written for generating ellipse.

 Generate images with ellipse under different conditions for simulating the image of the droplet obtained in the experiment.